Medical Policy: 01.01.23

 Neuromuscular Electrical Stimulation (NMES) may be considered medically necessary for disuse atrophy where the nerve supply to the muscle is intact and the member has any of the following non-neurological reasons for disuse atrophy:

-Neuromuscular Electrical Stimulation (NMES) for all other indications for disuse atrophy, including use where the nerve supply to the muscle is not intact, are considered investigational and, therefore, not covered because their safety and/or efficacy cannot be established by review of the available published peer-reviewed literature.
+Neuromuscular Electrical Stimulation (NMES), including ARP Wave Neuro Therapy, for all other indications, including use where the nerve supply to the muscle is not intact, and injuries not meeting the above criteria are considered investigational and, therefore, not covered because their safety and/or efficacy cannot be established by review of the available published peer-reviewed literature.

 Functional neuromuscular stimulation (FNS)/functional electrical stimulation (FES) (e.g, Parastep® Ambulation System) may be considered medically necessary to enable members with spinal cord injury (SCI) to ambulate when all of the following criteria are met: